Redland Bay suburb profile

 Redland Bay rental market trends

-The rental market in Redland Bay is experiencing notable growth, with house rents increasing by 7.7% over the past year to $700 per week, while unit rents have surged 17.4% to $505 per week.
-This coastal suburb offers a blend of lifestyle and investment potential, attracting both renters and investors seeking value and growth in the Queensland market.
+The rental market in Redland Bay is experiencing notable growth, with house rents increasing by 7.7% over the past year to $700 per week.
+Unit rents have seen a significant rise of 17.4%, reaching $505 per week.
+This growth reflects strong demand and the suburb's appeal as a desirable location for both renters and investors seeking promising returns.

 Suburbs near Redland Bay